 When his friends picked up the piece of furniture, the seller mentioned, “I also have this dog if you know anyone who wants it.”
 And my son had readily agreed: “I’ll take her.”
 Despite my appeals for him to take the dog back, it became clear she was a new member of the family.

 “Missy” came for her first visit over Christmas break and met her new family.

 We took her to a local veterinary practice that offered a free first visit.
-In reviewing her records from the previous owner, we discovered Missy was 10 and a half years old!
-We updated her rabies shot, and he examined a knot that we had noticed.
-It was a tumor that he recommended removing.
+In reviewing her records, we discovered Missy was 10 and a half years old!
+The doctor also noticed a tumor that he recommended removing.
 Perhaps the pieces were coming together for why the former owner no longer wanted her!
 We scheduled surgery for January 3, hoping this would give her enough recovery time so that my son would still be able to take her back after the long Christmas break.

 The evening of December 29, I had gone out to get some dinner for the family.
 In my drive to the restaurant and back, I was feeling a little overwhelmed by everything.
 I had also recently learned I needed two hopefully minor surgeries, the first of which was scheduled for January 8.
 Now the dog and I would have surgery the same week.
 You know how those winter months are when it gets dark outside early, it’s cold, and you can easily feel down?
 Here I was, now attached to this darling dog, yet feeling stressed and wondering how all this had happened!

 As I drove to the restaurant, I was so close to calling my mom to pour out my emotions about it all!
 But I sensed, “Go first to God.”
 It’s so easy to want to tell a friend or family member what we’re going through, and there’s a time for that, but I needed this reminder of better first to talk to God.